winfrednyoroka/genetic-epidemiology-practicals/README.md

 ### Welcome to the genetic epidemiology practicals

-* A manual can be found [here](https://github.com/MRCIEU/genetic-epidemiology-practicals/wiki)
+* A wiki guiding you through the practicals can be found [here](https://github.com/MRCIEU/genetic-epidemiology-practicals/wiki)